Kuli-HYF/.github/CODE-OF-CONDUCT.md

-# Contributor's to Kuli's Webpage ~ Code of Conduct
+# Code of conduct to Kuli's Webpage ~ Code of Conduct

 ## My Pledge